 Late-paying customers and customers who don’t pay have a negative effect on your cash flow and your bottom line.
 Here are strategies minimizing late payments and non-payment and tips to help with debt collection from past due accounts.

 Chances are most of your customers usually pay you within a reasonable amount of time.
-But sooner or later – either because of the economic downturn or a particular company’s misfortune – you will have to deal with a customers or clients who pay very slowly or not at all.
+But sooner or later — either because of the economic downturn or a particular company’s misfortune — you’ll have to deal with clients who pay very slowly or not at all.

-What can you do to get those customers to pay the invoice – and pay it on time?
-And just importantly, what can’t you do to collect the money owed you?
-Here is what you need to know about getting paid and debt collection.
+What can you do to get those customers to pay the invoice and pay it on time?
+And just as importantly, what can’t you do to collect the money owed you?
+Here’s what you need to know about getting paid and debt collection.

-First things, first.
+First things first.
 Fend off debt collection problems from the start by running credit checks on all new clients and customers if a significant amount of money will be involved.
-(Say, $500 or $1,000 or more).
+(Say, $500 or more.)
 If the customer has bad credit, either don’t sell to them or ask them to pay in advance for what they want to purchase.
-If they want or need your product badly enough, they will pay upfront.
-If they don’t have the cash to pay up front, you run the risk of never getting paid.
+If they want or need your product badly enough, they’ll pay up-front.
+If they don’t have the cash to pay up-front, you run the risk of never getting paid.

 Related: Creative Cash Flow Strategies